wboka/Blog/src/blog-posts/small-table-big-information.md

 ---
 layout: post
-title: "Small Table, Big Information"
+title: Small Table, Big Information
-date: '2018-12-11'
+date: 2018-12-11
-categories: [web-development]
+categories:
-tags: [javascript, table, VueJS, SweetAlert, data]
+- Web Development
+tags:
+- javascript
+- table
+- VueJS
+- SweetAlert
+- data

 ---
 Hello all!

 In a tale as old as time itself, my customer wanted a lot of information available in a table format while being narrow enough to fit on a mobile device.